aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 | 7 | The Lambda function queries DynamoDB to locate document records, then retrieves results from S3 |
 | 8 | Results are returned to Agentforce and loaded into the agent's context for a natural language response |

+> **Note — file extensions are matched case-sensitively.** Processing is triggered by S3 event notification suffix filters, which match object keys exactly (no wildcards, case-sensitive).
+An extension configured as `.jpg` will not match an upload named `photo.JPG`, so that file is stored but never processed.
+This sample ships extensions in lowercase and does not normalize casing for you; you can normalize the extension before upload, register the specific cased variants, or validate case-insensitively in the ingestion Lambda.
+See [cdk/README.md](cdk/README.md#extension-matching-is-case-sensitive) for the options and their tradeoffs.

 ---

 ## Stacks Deployed